1980 Campeonato Paulista

 The 1980 Campeonato Paulista da Primeira Divisão de Futebol Profissional was the 79th season of São Paulo's top professional football league.
-São Paulo won the championship by the 12th time.
+São Paulo won the championship for the 12th time.
+(Taubaté's Edmar was the top scorer, with 17 goals.
 XV de Piracicaba was relegated.

 Championship

 The championship would be divided into two rounds - in each round, the teams played against each other once, and the four best teams qualified to the Semifinals, with their winners qualifying to the Finals.
 The winners of each round qualified to the Championship Finals.